OsaruElaiho/tdd-lifetracker-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-- Daniel Jonas & Hayley Simmons
+- TA Roy, Daniel Jonas, & Hayley Simmons